- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - The client, owner of a large shopping center tract, is a nationally prominent businessman, who had earlier founded a company that by merger became a leading Fortune 500 company.

 - This client had been trying for a decade to resolve the environmental and drainage issues on adjoining tracts, and it was slowing his ability to develop the shopping center.

 - The settlement after a number of months resolved the problem to the client’s satisfaction – while avoiding any depositions or trial in this complex matter.

-- Outside counsel for Fortune-500 company Apache Corporation and its Australian subsidiaries in overseeing defense at trial of a $2 billion lawsuit against them and others, including ANZ Bank.
+- Served as lead outside counsel for Fortune-500 company Apache Corporation and its Australian subsidiaries in overseeing defense at trial of a $2 billion lawsuit.

 - The trial began in June 2016.

 - The plaintiffs were members of billionaire families in India.

 - We made Australian legal history at trial by using the first beginning-to-end PowerPoint narrative graphic opening statement.